Sam Allardyce: 2006 Panorama investigation

-On 19 September 2006, Allardyce, and his son, Craig, were implicated in a BBC Panorama documentary, Undercover: Football's Dirty Secrets, which alleged that he had taken bribes from agents for signing certain players.
+On 19 September 2006, a BBC Panorama documentary alleged that Allardyce and his son, Craig, had accepted payments from agents in exchange for signing certain players.
+Allardyce denied the allegations, and no formal charges were brought against him.
 Two agents, Teni Yerima and Peter Harrison, were secretly filmed, each separately claiming that they had paid Allardyce through his son.
-Allardyce denied ever taking, or asking for, a bribe.
+Allardyce denied ever taking or asking for a bribe.
 Others implicated of wrongdoing were Harry Redknapp, Kevin Bond, and Frank Arnesen.
 As a result of the allegation, Allardyce refused to speak to the BBC.
 While he also stated he was going to sue the broadcaster to clear his name, Allardyce failed to issue libel proceedings as he was advised that suing for damage to reputation was a costly and time-consuming process.
-The final report of the Stevens inquiry published in June 2007 expressed concerns regarding the involvement of Craig Allardyce in a number of transactions, stating that: "The inquiry remains concerned at the conflict of interest that it believes existed between Craig Allardyce, his father Sam Allardyce—the then manager at Bolton—and the club itself."
+The final report of the Stevens inquiry published in June 2007 expressed concerns regarding the involvement of Craig Allardyce in some transactions, stating that: "The inquiry remains concerned at the conflict of interest that it believes existed between Craig Allardyce, his father Sam Allardyce—the then manager at Bolton—and the club itself."
 Allardyce stated that the inquiry was a public relations exercise and that the conclusion of a "conflict of interest" was "innuendo, without any facts".